vance/nativescript-cli/docs/man_pages/project/testing/run-ios.md

 <% if(isHtml) { %>> <% } %>IMPORTANT: Before building for iOS device, verify that you have configured a valid pair of certificate and provisioning profile on your OS X system. <% if(isHtml) { %>For more information, see [Obtaining Signing Identities and Downloading Provisioning Profiles](https://developer.apple.com/library/mac/recipes/xcode_help-accounts_preferences/articles/obtain_certificates_and_provisioning_profiles.html).<% } %>

 ### Options
+* `--available-devices` - Shows a list of available simulators to be started and a list of already connected devices.
+* `--device` - Specifies a connected device/simulator to start and run the app.
+* `--emulator` - If set, runs the app in all available and configured ios simulators.
+It will start a simulator if none are already running.
+* `--justlaunch` - If set, does not print the application output in the console.
+* `--clean` - If set, forces rebuilding the native application.
 * `--no-watch` - If set, changes in your code will not be reflected during the execution of this command.
-* `--device` - Specifies a connected device on which to run the app.
-* `--emulator` - If set, runs the app in a native emulator for the target platform, if configured.
-When set, you can also set any other valid combination of emulator options as listed by `$ tns help emulate ios`.
-You cannot use `--device` and `--emulator` simultaneously.
 * `--release` - If set, produces a release build.
 Otherwise, produces a debug build.
-* `--justlaunch` - If set, does not print the application output in the console.
-* `--clean` - If set, forces rebuilding the native application.

 ### Attributes
-* `<Device ID>` is the index or name of the target device as listed by `$ tns device ios`
+* `<Device ID>` is the index or `Device Identifier` of the target device as listed by `$ tns run ios --available-devices`
 * `<Emulator Options>` is any valid combination of options as listed by `$ tns help emulate ios`
 <% } %>
 <% if(isHtml) { %>